Diet To Go

 Diet To Go may be good for you if you are looking for three meals a day, seven days a week, and you prefer fresh food rather than frozen.

 If you lean towards being a "foodie," you will probably be disappointed with Diet To Go.
 The large quantity of packaging may also be a turnoff for some.

 Diet To Go only provides meals.
 There are no add-ons, such as snacks and drinks, available from the service.

 Customer Service: Helpful and Accessible

 Diet To Go's customer service is reachable by phone and email.
 Most of our questions were answered by the FAQs, but we did call customer service to inquire about how shipping worked for distant customers.
 Our phone call was answered quickly, and the agent was helpful and courteous.
-We also reached out to cancel our service, because, unlike many meal delivery services we've tried, Diet To Go doesn't permit cancelation with a simple click.
-You must cancel by phone or submit a support request.
+You can cancel though the online portal, by phone, or by submitting a support request.

 Nothing was spoiled or inedible, and some things—such as the tilapia Veracruz and the tofu chili—were almost good.

 Making changes to your order is easy.
 Just click on the meal you want to change, click on Substitutions, pick an alternate from the list, and confirm.
 Diet To Go allows changes as little as 24 hours prior to your Tuesday delivery.
 The Tuesday delivery and the Friday delivery lock at the same time, so, in terms of making changes, the two deliveries are functionally one.

 You can't skip weeks like you can with other services.
 Instead, you can create a vacation hold.
 Such holds have an initial maximum of about three weeks, but you can keep manually extending by editing the initial hold.
 When the hold ends, your plan will automatically restart.
 To make your hold permanent, change your delivery address, or cancel, you must contact support.